Curriculum Content

 Within the semi-formal and formal pathways, young people will have opportunities to develop knowledge in a range of subject specific areas.
 At Uplands School, these are:

-- Key skills (numeracy, reading, writing, communication and IT).
+- Key skills (maths, reading, writing, communication and IT).

 - Independent Living (Personal Social Health and Citizenship Education and Relationships and Sex Education and Leisure and Exercise).